Violation of A Protective Order

 A conviction for Violating a Protective Order can also demonstrate to potential employers or to a family court judge that you are not fit.

-Although the Iowa State Code declares that only one count of Violating a Protective Order will be charged against an individual for the same crime (§664A.7), the crime can do a tremendous amount of damage to one’s reputation and to their future.
+Although the Iowa State Code declares that only one count of Violating a Protective Order will be charged against an individual for the same crime (§664A.7), the crime can do a tremendous amount of damage to one’s reputation and future.

 Iowa’s Protective Order Laws – This link provides the State of Iowa’s official laws on No-contact and Protection Orders.
 All of the information you need about what constitutes a violation of a court order can be found here.